kadyb/diachrysia-classification/README.md

-## Diachrysia classification using spectroscopy and machine learning
+# Diachrysia classification
+This repository contains the data, code, and results for “*How spectral properties and machine learning can categorize twin species - based on Diachrysia genus*” article.

 ## Dataset
 There are two datasets in the `data` directory - the first containing legislative information on moths (`Legislative`), the second containing the measured spectra (`Spectra`).